SolaceDev/custdocs-xml-format-githook/README.md

 # How to Set Up the `xmllint` Pre-Commit Hook

 This guide explains how to set up a pre-commit hook to automatically format `.xml`, `.html`, and `.htm` files using the `xmllint` tool.
 Pre-commit hooks ensure files are formatted correctly before being committed to version control, maintaining consistency across your repository.
+NOTE: The script has been modified to work with only GitBash in 2.0.2 IF you need the script to work with other versions, you might need to try 2.0.0/2.0.1 (bash - depending on where it is),or sh (version 1.0.1).

 ## What is `xmllint`?
 `xmllint` is a command-line tool for validating and formatting XML files.
 It ensures files are formatted correctly according to standard XML conventions.
 In this guide, we'll integrate `xmllint` into a pre-commit hook to automatically format `.xml`, `.html`, and `.htm` files.